-A few days ago, an older colleague and I were discussing our plans for the rest of the summer.
+A few days ago, a “more experienced” colleague and I were discussing our plans for the rest of the summer.
 When he began to tell me what his plans were, he casually mentioned something that has really stuck with me.
 He said, “I don’t have too many summers left, so…”

 We both laughed good-naturedly at the time, but even after the conversation ended, I couldn’t get that little thought out of my head.
 I mean, really, I began to wonder, how many more summers do I have left?
 I’m turning 40 this year.
 It’s a big year.
 Considering the average male’s life expectancy in the US is 78.74 years, that means I have about 38-40 summers left, statistically speaking.

 The thought was a little unsettling.
 But there are two ways to look at the fleeting nature of time.
 Sure, I could say that I’m halfway through all the summers I’ll ever have.
 But this also means that I have half a lifetime of summers yet to experience, and I need to make the most of them.

 Do I want to spend another summer missing holidays with the family and working weekends?
 Or do I want to make each one count by traveling and spending time with my family?
 How many summers will I have before my kids are all grown up and off into the world?

 I did a little more thinking, and determined that there are a few major ways to make the most of the time I have.
 And of course, I decided to jot it down and share it with the world.
 I’d love to know if you feel the same.

 I Have to Be Very Intentional with My Time

 If there’s something I’ve been longing to do, and it makes sense in the context of my current life and family, then I should make time for it.
 If doing something doesn’t add value to my life in some way, I shouldn’t waste any more of my most precious resource on it.

 I Need to Prioritize and Set Definitive Goals